riley-8/my-app/education.md

 ## 🎯 Executive Summary

-EduBridge AI is an intelligent learning platform that diagnoses a student's knowledge gaps through a short diagnostic quiz, creates a personalized learning path, and delivers tailored micro-lessons and practice problems.
+Extenducation AI is an intelligent learning platform that diagnoses a student's knowledge gaps through a short diagnostic quiz, creates a personalized learning path, and delivers tailored micro-lessons and practice problems.
 The core experience involves a student taking a quiz, receiving a visual "Knowledge Graph" of their strengths and weaknesses, and being guided through a curated sequence of resources to master missing concepts, all supported by an AI explanation bot.

 ## 🚀 MVP (Minimum Viable Product)